When to exercise employee stock options in a private company

 A brief review of startup stock options (ISOs)

-For those who have been following me for a while, you've probably already had a chance to check out my detailed post on what an ISO (Incentive Stock Option) is, how to value stock options in a private company, and how to avoid going bankrupt from the taxes you may owe when you exercise them.
+For those who have been following me for a while, you've probably already had a chance to check out my detailed post on what how to value stock options in a private company, and how to avoid going bankrupt from the taxes you may owe when you exercise them.
 I've also talked about my own experience navigating the treacherous waters of startup stock options.
 It’s also important to know the difference between ISOs and their more common cousin, the RSU.
 Consider all of those posts suggested reading, but I will try to summarize what's pertinent to the question at hand.

 Incentive stock options are the vehicle that startups and other venture backed companies use to incentivize their workers.
 It's a simple concept.
 A company gives an employee the right (but not the obligation) to purchase a specified number of shares in the company at a specified price (the strike price).
 Over time, as the company rapidly grows, and the stock appreciates, those options become valuable.
 That's the idea anyway.

 Because of some incredibly generous tax laws in the US, employee stock options that have been purchased (purchased=exercised) are taxed at LONG TERM CAPITAL GAINS rates as long as they are held over a year.
 If they are held for less than a year, they are taxed as income.
 In states like California with high income tax, that can be a 25% difference in take home value.
 That's why it's so important to discuss WHEN and IF to exercise.